yellowsink/yellowsink/README.md

 # hey!
-I'm sink / Cain.
+I'm sink / Hazel.
 Nice to see ya.

 My home is at [yellows.ink](//yellows.ink), and I also have my blog, [Quiet System](//uwu.network/~sink/blog).